Encode Character Lists, Actor Lists, and Cast Lists in Semi-Diplomatic Transcriptions

 Disambiguation

-The <castList> element is used only for character lists that appear in early modern playbooks (manuscript or print).
+The <castList> element is used only for character or cast lists that appear in early modern playbooks (manuscript or print).
 Do not add a character list to a semi-diplomatic transcription unless there is already a character list in the document.
-LEMDO does not use the <castList> element for editorial character lists in modern texts; instead, the editor will create a <listPerson> in the <teiHeader> of the modern text.
+LEMDO does not use the <castList> element for editorial character lists in modernized texts; instead, the editor will create a <listPerson> in the <teiHeader> of the modernized text.
+See Encode Character Lists in Modernized Texts.

 Rationale

-The print or manuscript list of characters is part of the text that you are transcribing in a semi-diplomatic transcription.
+The print or manuscript character, actor, or cast list is part of the text that you are transcribing in a semi-diplomatic transcription.
 It contains important information for book and performance historians.
-The list of characters either precedes (as in the case of Rhodon and Iris) or follows (as in the case of Timon of Athens in F1) the body of the play.
+The list either precedes the body of the play (as in the case of Rhodon and Iris) or follows it (as in the case of Timon of Athens in F1).
+We encode them so that we can answer research questions about early modern character and actor lists.
+In the future, we will be able to tag the names of actors and link them to further information.

 Practice